 - Log in.

-- Under “My Learner Tools for Utah State University”, click “Add a Course”.
+- Scroll to the bottom of the page.
+Under “My Learner Tools for Utah State University,” click “Add a Course.”

-- Select “Export Compliance (EC) Course” and go to the next page.
+- Check the “Export Compliance (EC) Course” box and go to the next page.
+You are now registered for the course.

 Export compliance training via USU’s Training & Professional Development catalog is required for anyone making an export-controlled purchase.